What is a Student Action Team?

 Further details about locations and which candidates HSLDA PAC is supporting will become available in the coming weeks and months.
 You will be assigned a race based upon your location.

-The tentative dates for the Student Action Teams are October 31 through November 5, including travel.
-We will also be doing an early SAT October 15-19.
+The tentative dates for the Student Action Teams are November 4-9, including travel.
 These dates are still subject to change and may vary depending on which race you are assigned to assist.
+We may also run early SATs across the nation.

 Where will I be staying and what will I eat?